PublicSoftTools

 Time-ordered?Yes — UUIDs generated later sort laterNo — completely random order

-PrivacyEncodes generation time; node can reveal MACNo information leaked
+PrivacyEncodes creation time; node can reveal MAC addressNo information leaked

 B-tree index performanceGood — sequential inserts avoid page splitsPoor at high volume — random splits cause fragmentation

-Best forDatabase PKs with high insert rates, loggingAPI resource IDs, session tokens, general use
+Best forDatabase PKs with high insert rates, loggingAPI IDs, session tokens, general purpose

 Using UUIDs as Database Primary Keys

-Auto-incrementing integer IDs are sequential and predictable.
-Exposing them in URLs (e.g. /api/orders/1042) reveals your record count and enables enumeration attacks — an attacker can simply increment the number to access adjacent records if access control is weak.
-UUID-based URLs (/api/orders/a1b2c3d4-…) are opaque and provide no information about neighboring records.
+Auto-incrementing integers are sequential — exposing them in URLs (/orders/1042) reveals your record count and enables enumeration attacks.
+UUID-based URLs (/orders/a1b2c3d4-…) are opaque and carry no information about neighboring records.

-UUIDs also work well in distributed systems where multiple application servers or microservices need to generate IDs independently without coordinating with a central database sequence.
-Each node can generate a UUID locally and insert it without risk of collision.
+UUIDs also enable distributed ID generation: multiple application servers or microservices can generate IDs independently without coordinating with a central database sequence.
+Each node generates locally and inserts without collision risk.

 The main drawback of UUID v4 as a primary key is B-tree index fragmentation.
-Relational databases store primary keys in sorted order inside index pages.
-When you insert a row with a random UUID, it lands somewhere in the middle of an existing index page, which may need to be split.
-Over millions of rows this causes significant write amplification and wasted page space.
+Databases store primary keys in sorted order inside index pages.
+A random UUID lands somewhere in the middle of an existing page, forcing page splits.
+Over millions of rows this causes significant write amplification.

 DatabaseNative UUID typeCompact alternative